bridgescaila/bridgescaila/README.md

 ## Hey there!
 I'm Caila Bridges
-Web Developer | Aspiring React Ninja | Vegan Foodie
+Software Developer | Aspiring React Ninja | Vegan Foodie

-I'm a passionate tech enthusiast and web developer breaking barriers and codes one line at a time.
+I'm a passionate tech enthusiast and Software developer breaking barriers and codes one line at a time.
 I'm dedicated to crafting beautiful and functional web applications that elevate the user experience.
 Here's a glimpse of my tech stack:

 ### 🚀Languages & Tools: